Pay off your borrowing in 2020

-Get some financial control this year by paying off expensive credit cards and overdrafts.
+Get some financial control by paying off expensive credit cards and overdrafts.

 A consolidation loan from London Mutual can save money on interest and fees, with one salary-deducted monthly repayment.